plnsc/making-mirrors/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-A Rust application built and managed with Nix flakes.
+A Rust application for creating mirrors of Git repositories, built and managed with Nix flakes.

 ## Prerequisites